jcaracciolo/clickerQuest/webapp/src/main/webapp/index.html.md

 Parameter | Description
 --------- | -----------
-factoryID | The factory's ID to be purchased amount | The amount of factories desired to be purchased
+id | The factory's ID to be purchased amount | The amount of factories desired to be purchased

 ### Errors